 Any basic headset model is fine, as long as you can hear clearly and it’s comfortable enough to wear for hours at a time.
-We’ve found MPow headsets to be affordable and reliable.
+If you need a recommendation, we’ve found MPow headsets to be affordable and reliable.

 Is there anything else I should know about equipment?

-Your internet speed doesn’t need to be blindingly fast, but it does need to be consistent; intermittent service will lead to dropped calls.
-Depending on the strength and location of your WiFi router, you may experience better results by connecting directly to your modem via an Ethernet cable instead of using WiFi.
+Your internet speed doesn’t need to be blindingly fast, but it does need to be consistent and have low latency; intermittent service will lead to dropped calls and possible audio performance issues.
+Depending on the strength and location of your WiFi router, you very well may experience better results by connecting directly to your modem via an Ethernet cable instead of using WiFi.

 Creating Your Overpass Profile

 Should I list all of my previous jobs?